 0801-06 INSPECTION PROGRAM FEEDBACK PROCESS TIMELINESS GOALS

-If the issue remains unclear after a conversation or email exchange with the document lead, or existing guidance is inadequate, a FBF should be submitted to supervisor (branch chief or above) to clearly identify problems, concerns, or difficulties encountered in implementing the affected IMCs, IPs, TIs, or OpESSs.
+If the issue remains unclear after a conversation or email exchange with the document lead, or existing guidance is inadequate, a FBF should be submitted to the supervisor (branch chief or above for HQ staff) or to the TSAB/IPAT/TSAT or TL(BC) (for regional staff) to clearly identify problems, concerns, or difficulties encountered in implementing the affected IMCs, IPs, TIs, or OpESSs.

+When a document is received in the “ROP_Feedback Resource” mailbox, the following will occur:

-The NRR Inspection Manual coordinator will send The timeliness goal for closure
+The NRR Inspection Manual coordinator will send the initial request for a preliminary acceptance review to the document lead within 10 days from receipt of a new FBF from the originator(s).

+The document lead will have up to 5 days to accept or reject assignment based on the criteria in section 07.03a of this manual.

+The coordinator will process the acceptance or rejection within 3 days and respond to both the lead and the submitter with assignment information (FBF No., ADAMS Accession No., and the document lead’s contact information).

+The timeliness goals for FBF resolution and final closure are outlined in sections 04.02 and 04.03 of this manual.

-If a F review panel is convened, the panel will reach a decision on the matter within 1 month from the date the panel is convened.
+If a FBF review panel is convened, the panel will reach a decision on the matter within 1 month from the date the panel is convened.
 It is acknowledged that in some circumstances this timeline may not be plausible or feasible.
-In these cases, the panel will decide whether a new approach for a resolution needs to be developed ( consider creating a focus group), and may establish a new deadline tak into consideration the impact of the delay on overall inspection program implementation.
+In these cases, the panel will decide whether a new approach for a resolution needs to be developed (e.g., consider creating a focus group), and the panel may establish a new deadline which takes into consideration the impact of the delay on overall inspection program implementation.

 0801-07 INSPECTION PROGRAM FEEDBACK PROCESS

 Feedback forms for all inspection programs (NMSS, NRR, NSIR) will be prioritized by each office or region.
-The prioritized will be to the NRR Inspection Manual coordinator Once accepted, the FBFs will be forwarded to the appropriate staff placed on the SharePoint page.
+The prioritized FBFs will be emailed to the NRR Inspection Manual coordinator via ROP_Feedback Resource@nrc.gov.
+Once accepted, the FBFs will be forwarded to the appropriate staff, placed in ADAMS, and referenced on the non-public FBF SharePoint page.

-Whenever possible, staff is encouraged to contact the document lead with minor editorial changes that do not require a FBF to discuss possible document changes.
+Whenever possible, the staff is encouraged to contact the document lead with minor editorial changes that do not require a FBF or to discuss possible document changes.
 (Document leads can be found on the non-public ROP Digital City webpage, under “Communications and Training,” by clicking on “Document Lead.”)
 If the issue remains unclear after a conversation or email exchange, or existing guidance is inadequate, a FBF should be submitted.
-The feedback process is depicted in exhibit , “Inspection Program Feedback Process Flow Chart.”
+The feedback process is depicted in exhibit 3, “Inspection Program Feedback Process Flow Chart.”

-07.01 Feedback Form Originator (sections A through ):
+07.01 Feedback Form Originator (sections A through D):

-the FBF template ADAMS ().
+Retrieve the FBF template from ADAMS (ML22224A245).

-Fill out the FBF by documenting the issue and any proposed recommendations on the FBF. esolve any comments made by the and re the FBF for approval.
+Fill out the FBF by documenting the issue and any proposed recommendations on the FBF.
+If the draft FBF is returned, resolve any comments made by the regional or HQ approver and resubmit the FBF for their approval.

+Header: the FBF number and ADAMS Accession No. are provided by the Inspection Manual coordinator.

+Section A: Document Number and Title.
+Insert the IMC/IP/TI/OpESS number and document title.

+Section B: Summary of Issue/Project-Related Issue.
+Summarize the issue in a few sentences.
+If there is a related project or initiative, include that in the appropriate box (such as “2014 Ft.
+Calhoun Lessons Learned” and the appropriate report accession number).